 From craftsmanship to hope

-At the beginning of the 1980s, everything seemed to indicate that in a short time this valuable culture would disappear completely, and that its people would be condemned to mestization and the oblivion of their own traditions; fortunately, the reality has been very different and in spite of the serious problems it is going through, hope itself has not died.
-There are several circumstances that have influenced this process and that have encouraged the Pimas with the desire to be recognized and respected again as an original people of northwestern Mexico; among them it is worth mentioning some: on the one hand, to recognize that at the end of the 1980's the appearance of a Franciscan missionary in the region has been of vital importance in the renewal of the Pima spirit.
-Thus, the presence of the missionary David Beaumont Pfeiffer, who upon discovering the greatness of the Pima culture and the strong contrast with the conditions of their existence, has been dedicated since then to study it and try to persuade governmental and non-governmental agencies about the need to recognize and support the Pima cultural process, through what is known as the New Inculturated Church, which consists of strengthening the values of the Pima identity, such as their language and their own religiosity, without trying to dominate or transform it; In this same sense, a work has been carried out to recover the Pima historical conscience, to strengthen their spirituality and ceremonial life, and to develop cultural projects together with them.
+At the beginning of the 1980s, everything seemed to indicate that in a short time this valuable culture would disappear completely and that its people would be condemned to mestization and the oblivion of their traditions; fortunately, the reality has been very different and despite the serious problems it is going through, hope itself has not died.
+Several circumstances have influenced this process and that have encouraged the Pimas with the desire to be recognized and respected again as an original people of northwestern Mexico; among them, it is worth mentioning some: on the one hand, to recognize that at the end of the 1980's the appearance of a Franciscan missionary in the region has been of vital importance in the renewal of the Pima spirit.
+Thus, the presence of the missionary David Beaumont Pfeiffer, who upon discovering the greatness of the Pima culture and the strong contrast with the conditions of their existence, has been dedicated since then to study it and try to persuade governmental and non-governmental agencies about the need to recognize and support the Pima cultural process, through what is known as the New Inculturated Church, which consists of strengthening the values of the Pima identity, such as their language and their religiosity, without trying to dominate or transform it; In this same sense, work has been carried out to recover the Pima historical conscience, to strengthen their spirituality and ceremonial life, and to develop cultural projects together with them.

 Another circumstance is that traditionally in their existence as a people, the Pima have developed the manufacture of diverse objects to use in their daily life, but some of these have faded away, leaving only a few of them.
 For example, in the past, and as Carl Lumholtz's accounts make evident, wool blankets were made, an activity that today has practically disappeared; pottery was also made, which is also almost nonexistent.
 However, other handicraft activities have been preserved, such as palm weaving in the production of baskets, baskets, or guaris and hats, which were manufactured inside the juki (small vaults dug underground to work the palm with the necessary level of humidity).
 The problem faced by this handicraft is that its products are not well priced, because despite their beauty, and perhaps due to their simplicity, they do not reach high prices.

-The elaboration of these palm objects is mainly a female activity, which is inherited from mothers to daughters, but nowadays it is difficult for young Pima women to accept learning this laborious task (although for a long time the sale of guaris and hats has allowed women artisans to have at least a small monetary income to support their families in such an impoverished society).
-Fortunately, in the process of recognizing the importance and characteristics of the culture and identity of the Pimas, several events have taken place that have provided an interesting and beautiful alternative for the production of handicrafts and for the rescue of their own cultural values.
+The elaboration of these palm objects is mainly a female activity, which is inherited from mothers to daughters, but nowadays it is difficult for young Pima women to accept learning this laborious task (although for a long time the sale of guaris and hats has allowed women, artisans, to have at least a small monetary income to support their families in such an impoverished society).
+Fortunately, in the process of recognizing the importance and characteristics of the culture and identity of the Pimas, several events have taken place that has provided an interesting and beautiful alternative for the production of handicrafts and the rescue of their cultural values.

 The conflicts between Pimas and Yoris (non-indigenous) are symbolically dramatized in the Holy Week festivities.
 The struggles of the Pharisees are one of the culminating events of the celebration.